-3.2.
-Developing a logical framework for capacity assessment in land administration
+3.2 Developing a Logical Framework for Capacity Assessment in Land Administration

 The land administration activity is never an end in itself, but operates within a certain context of land policy, land management and good governance.
-The justification for paying attention to land administration is to be found in its application in the field of providing security of tenure, regulating the land markets, levying land tax, planning and control of land use, land reform etc. From a financial point of view this will mean that the investments and costs of a land administration system should be justified by macro-economic factors (like the importance of land market transactions and industrial and agricultural development towards economic growth) and micro-economic factors (such as land as a collateral for micro credit for households and small businesses on the one hand, and on the other hand paid mortgage interests that underpin the financial institutions).
+The justification for paying attention to land administration is to be found in its application in the field of providing security of tenure, regulating the land markets, levying land tax, planning and control of land use, land reform etc. From a financial point of view this will mean that the investments and costs of a land administration system should be justified by macro-economic factors (like the importance of land market transactions; industrial and agricultural development towards economic growth; and environmental sustainability of land and natural resources) and micro-economic factors (such as land as a collateral for micro credit for households and small businesses; paid mortgage interests that underpin the financial institutions; and paid land taxes that underpin public services).